Leavitt Hunt: Biography

-The youngest son of General Jonathan Hunt of Vermont and the former Jane Maria Leavitt, and brother to architect Richard Morris Hunt and painter William Morris Hunt, Leavitt Hunt was born in Brattleboro, Vermont, but grew up in Paris following the early death of his father Jonathan Hunt, a Vermont Congressman whose father had been the state's Lieutenant Governor.
+The youngest son of General Jonathan Hunt of Vermont and the former Jane Maria Leavitt, and brother to architect Richard Morris Hunt and painter William Morris Hunt, Leavitt Hunt was born in Brattleboro, Vermont, but grew up in Paris following the early death of his father, a Vermont Congressman whose father had been the state's lieutenant governor.

 Leavitt Hunt attended the Boston Latin School, and subsequently enrolled in a Swiss boarding school, finally taking a law degree from the University of Heidelberg.
 He then enrolled at the Swiss Military Academy in Thun.
-Hunt was a scholar: he was fluent in French, German, Italian, Latin, Greek and Hebrew, and could write in both Persian and Sanskrit.
+Hunt was fluent in French, German, Italian, Latin, Greek and Hebrew, and could write in both Persian and Sanskrit.

 Hunt's companion on his Middle Eastern journey was a wealthy sculptor from Ohio and friend of the Hunt family.
 Nathan Flint Baker had been travelling in Europe for a decade, and announced his intention to travel through the Middle East.
 Hunt decided to join him, meeting him in Florence, Italy, in late September 1851.

 Hunt and Baker spent several weeks in Rome practicing photography, and then sailed from Naples to Malta and eventually up the Nile River into the Sinai Peninsula, to Petra (where they were among the first to photograph the ruins), then on to Jerusalem, to what is today Lebanon, then on to Constantinople and Athens, before returning to Paris in May 1852.

 Hunt's and Baker's photographs were dazzling, especially for a brand-new medium many had never seen before.
-They photographed the Great Sphinx and the Pyramids at Giza, the templex complex at Karnak, the Ramesseum at Thebes, and the ruins on the Island of Philae.
+They photographed the Great Sphinx and the Pyramids at Giza, the temple complex at Karnak, the Ramesseum at Thebes, and the ruins on the Island of Philae.
 They travelled farther to photograph the Saint Catherine's Monastery on Mount Sinai, the tombs and temples of Petra, the Church of the Holy Sepulchre in Jerusalem, the ruins at Baalbek, and finally the buildings of the Acropolis in Athens.